gotaproblem/pistorm-atari/README.md

 * Download Raspberry Pi OS from https://www.raspberrypi.org/software/operating-systems/, you need the 32 bit Lite version.
 * Write the Image to an SD card.
 For development, a 32 GB SD card is recommended.
-* Connect an HDMI Display and a USB keyboard to the Pi4.
+* Connect an HDMI Display and a USB keyboard to the Raspberry Pi.
 * Insert the SD card into the Raspberry Pi4, and connect it to power.
 You should see a Rainbow colored screen on the HDMI Monitor followed by the booting sequence.
 * When the boot process is finished (on the first run it reboots automatically after resizing the filesystems to your SD) you should be greeted with the login prompt.
 * Log in as the default user, typically user: `pi` and password: `raspberry`.
 (The keyboard is set to US Layout on first boot!)